Grayscale GBTC Selling Accelerates but Bitcoin ETF Inflows Remain Positive, Led by BlackRock

 BlackRock's iShares Bitcoin ETF (IBIT) recorded another massive session of inflows, raking in $604 million of fresh funds and adding more than 9,700 bitcoin.
 This followed a record-breaking Wednesday..
 The fund has now surpassed $10 billion in assets under management and holds over 161,000 bitcoin only seven weeks after its debut.

 Buying pressure through spot bitcoin ETF demand has been one of the key narratives over the past weeks as BTC's price rallied past $60,000 for the first time since Nov.
 2021.
+Bitcoin gained 44% in February, its best month since Dec.
+2020, slightly outperforming the broad-market CoinDesk 20 Index's (CD20) 41% advance.

 Disclosure